Senior specialists Diagnosis-first No junior account handling

 Quick check: Open any of your top pages and run document.querySelectorAll('h1').length in the browser console.
 It should return 1.
 Anything else is a fix.

-A meta description that passes the audit's "concrete claim" check mentions at least one of: a specific category, a named differentiator, or a geographic scope.
-For a Singapore aesthetic clinic, "Award-winning aesthetic treatments in Singapore" passes because it names category + geography.
-"A leading clinic dedicated to your beauty journey" fails because nothing is concrete enough for an AI engine to parse what the page is actually about.
+A description that passes names at least one of: a specific category, a named differentiator, or a location.
+"Award-winning aesthetic treatments in Singapore" passes (category + geography).
+"A leading clinic dedicated to your beauty journey" fails — nothing concrete to extract.

 In Yoast SEO: Below the editor, find the Yoast snippet preview → click the Meta Description field → write 120-160 characters that name the category, location, or differentiator.
 The traffic-light indicator nudges you toward length but doesn't enforce concreteness — that part is on you.